*Do you believe that a great instructor can inspire a student to achieve their potential?

 But grades, test scores, and degrees don’t encapsulate tutors (or students).
 So here’s a little more about the type of person who will thrive here.

-This position pays $40-55 an hour, depending on your experience and potential.
+This position pays $37-42 an hour, depending on your experience and potential.
 We’d like our tutors to start as soon as possible but can adjust the starting dates for the right people.
 Our part-time tutors can also qualify for health benefits (including medical, vision, and dental) and 401(k) matching after meeting eligibility requirements.

 What’s the next step?